CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/TheNerdAndTheScientist.md

 layout: blogpost.liquid
 ---

-I recently appeared on my friend Kovi's podcast "The Nerd and the Scientist" Podcast.
+I recently appeared on my friend's podcast "The Nerd and the Scientist" Podcast.

 [Find the podcast here](https://rss.com/podcasts/thenerdandthescientist/2237674/) or watch it on youtube below: